10 Organic Modern Living Room Styling Tips (Luxe For Less)

 Tip #8: Layer Your Lighting

 Lighting is the jewelry of the room.
-It adds depth, warmth, and completes the look.
+It not only adds depth and warmth, but it also completes the look.

 Overhead + Accent Lighting